 Juices form an important part of the vegan diet.
 Especially for a quick breakfast or lunch, you can create various delicious blends by using fruits and vegetables.
 However, not every juice will aid in weight loss.
 Oppositely, some juices may cause you to gain weight.

 Freshly squeezed vegetable juices, especially green ones, are not high in sugar and calories at all.
 But most fruit juices contain as much sugar as fizzy drinks.

 Vegetable juices include leafy greens such as parsley, spinach, Swiss chard, kale, and celery stalk can provide proper nutrients to the body.
 When mixed with lemon and ginger, they aid weight loss more effectively and detoxification of the body.

 On the other hand, some fruit juices and plant-based beverages can cause you to drink hundreds of extra calories per day.
 Especially store-bought juices that contain a lot of calories may put your weight loss process in trouble.

 If you would like to support your vegan diet with healthy juices, read the nutrition facts label to avoid drinking high amounts of sugar unknowingly.
 For example, an orange juice and blueberry acai smoothie contain about 270 to 450 calories per 20 ounces.
 Prefer dark green, non-starchy vegetables and low-sugar, low-carb fruits in your juices.

 Having a balanced vegan diet can help you lose weight.
 Moreover, while losing weight, doing good for animals, and the environment will make you feel relieved.

 Still, if you are going to change your diet into vegan for the first time, it is always good to talk with your doctor and learn about Vegan Food Pyramid to plan a well-balanced diet.
+You can also try joining a vegan weight loss retreat.
 Last but not least, don’t forget to stay hydrated.